a runner wearing a run commute backpack

 Run commuting with a backpack

 Not all backpacks are made for running.
-An ideal run-commute backpack should fit securely to avoid chafing and discomfort, and have features to make your run optimal.
+An ideal running backpack backpack should fit securely to avoid chafing and discomfort, and have features to make your run optimal.
 A few companies even make backpacks specifically designed for run commuting.

 A backpack well suited to run commuting should have the following features: